-“Taking extra precautions doesn’t have to ruin the fun,” said Heather Trnka, injury prevention coordinator at Akron Children’s Hospital.
+“Taking extra precautions doesn’t have to ruin the fun,” said Carrie Davis, an injury prevention specialist at Akron Children’s Hospital.
 “Thinking ahead about any potential injuries on your family vacation is important because a fun family time away can quickly turn into a hospital visit or even worse.”

 - Obey posted signs and warning flags.
 Posted signs are intended to keep you and your family safe from hazards and alert you of changing conditions throughout the day.
 However, beach flags can mean different things from place to place, so be sure to check with a lifeguard if you’re unsure of the conditions.
 In general, a red flag means the water conditions are severe, and you shouldn’t enter.
 A yellow flag means there’s a lifeguard on duty.
 Other flags may warn against water quality and marine life concerns.

 - Check the weather and radar.
 Storms can pop up very quickly at the beach, so make sure you’re ready for a quick relocation to shelter.
 Avoid the beach if there’s any lightning in the forecast, and wait at least 30 minutes after the last thunder boom before heading out to the beach.

 - Teach your kids how to swim.
 Learning to swim is a great first step to protecting your children from drowning.
 However, it doesn’t make them “drown proof.”